Customer Reviews |

 Manage

-station’s front-panel controls.
-In an emergency, message files
+front-panel controls.
+In an emergency, message files can be loaded

-can be loaded physically via SD card with a USB adapter.
-The
+physically via SD card with a USB adapter.
+The RadioSTAT IP affords

-RadioSTAT IP affords full 5000 Hz audio quality plus the
+full 5000 Hz audio quality plus the convenience of a

-Update the broadcast program from a simple flash drive through
+Update the broadcast program from a simple flashdrive through the

 |

-both editions, audio creation software is provided to
+editions, audio creation software is provided to allow you to

-allow you to create, edit and process natural voice
+create, edit and process natural voice messages for broadcast.

-call-up.
-Both editions can transmit from a fixed
+quick call-up.
+Both editions can transmit from a fixed location with

-Package option allows for both IP and USB
+allows for both IP and USB methodologies, providing additional

 live mic / live feed applications. |